Rushing For Musicians: The Panic Response

 Fast in music should be a physical phenomenon, but not a psychological one.
 In fact we could probably say that as a general rule, the faster we move, the slower we need to think, in order to avoid losing control.

-2: KEEP FEELING THE SMALL VALUES: DOTTED RHYTHMS, SYNCOPATIONS AND MISSING BEATS
+FEEL (COUNT) THE FAST PULSE VALUES: DOTTED RHYTHMS, SYNCOPATIONS AND MISSING BEATS

 Some passages lend themselves more to rushing than others.
 Certainly, when a beat is tied over (and thus we don’t play a new note or impulse on the beat), it becomes much easier to rush.
 Because we are not “making” the beat, we tend not to wait long enough for it and thus can easily overanticipate the following note(s).
 This phenomenon is especially pronounced when we have a long note (or rest) followed by short rapid notes: we tend to take off on the short notes too early.
 We call this “eating” the long note – it’s as though we have eaten the end off it! :